-In order to stabilize their families, return to the workforce and regain self-sufficiency, people impacted by the pandemic face a variety of challenges.
+In order to stabilize their families, return to the workforce and regain self-sufficiency, people impacted by poverty and/or the pandemic face a variety of challenges.
 The Mission has an established track-record and programs to help people in need improve their situations through social work, counseling, addiction support, education, job training and placement.
 Over the past three years, the Mission has expanded its social work services and refined its PATHWAYS Workforce Development and Education program, which has successfully helped rehabilitate and place in long-term jobs an average of 106 people experiencing homelessness each year.

-The Mission's whole-person approach will introduce a similar and uniquely tailored set of wraparound services for the women and men who seek the support of the proposed Comprehensive Family Resource Center.
+The Mission's whole-person approach will introduce a similar and uniquely tailored set of wrap-around services for the women and men who seek the support of the proposed Comprehensive Family Resource Center.
 This will include:

-Retraining for a New Economy - expanding its programming and partnerships with United Planning Organization, DC Central Kitchen, Building Futures, technical trade organizations and others, the Mission will offer specialized in-house and external job training and certifications; plus job placement counselors will mentor and guide program participants with their job searches and facilitate job placements;
+Job Training & Placement | We will help equip people for the new economy by expanding internal programming and partnerships with United Planning Organization, DC Central Kitchen, Building Futures, technical trade organizations and others.
+The Mission will offer specialized in-house and external job training and certifications; plus job placement counselors will mentor and guide program participants with their job searches and facilitate job placements;

-Education - through both in-house specialists and a partnership with Saylor Academy, Catholic University of America, and University of District of Columbia adult family members will be assessed, enrolled in classes and coached to advance their academic and career goals; in-house classes will also be offered in life skills, citizenship, parenting, nutrition, budget management, ESL and more;
+Education | Through both in-house specialists and a partnership with Saylor Academy, Catholic University of America, and University of District of Columbia adult family members will be assessed, enrolled in classes and coached to advance their academic and career goals; in-house classes will also be offered in life skills, citizenship, parenting, nutrition, budget management, and more;

-Digital Literacy & Computer Access - to support participants' educational and professional development, the Mission will provide instruction in computer skills and access to a computer library and resource center;
+Digital Literacy & Computer Access | To support participants' educational and professional development, the Mission will provide instruction in computer skills and access to a computer library and resource center;

-Social Work and Benefits Acquisition - in-house social workers will help individuals access the public benefits and other resources that are available to them; they will also partner with local health and human service agencies to help enroll individuals in the Supplemental Nutrition Assistance Program, School Lunch Program for their children, and other benefits; plus they will provide targeted support for veterans to ensure they get the maximum health, housing, and other assistance benefits that they are due.
-Our social workers additionally will help those who are struggling mentally or emotionally from the impact of the pandemic, along with other debilitating challenges;
+Social Work and Benefits Acquisition | In-house social workers will help individuals access the public benefits and other resources that are available to them; they will also partner with local health and human service agencies to help enroll individuals in the Supplemental Nutrition Assistance Program, School Lunch Program for their children, and other benefits; plus they will provide targeted support for veterans to ensure they get the maximum health, housing, and other assistance benefits that they are due.
+Our social workers will help those who are struggling mentally or emotionally from the impact of the pandemic, along with other debilitating challenges;